declancm/virtualenv-creator/README.md

 - Ensure powershell has the permission to run scripts.
 This will also allow for the profile script to be run for powershell to allow aliases.

+**If the install.ps1 was used, just type 'pyvenv' into PowerShell to run the script and create a python virtualenv.**

+To manually install:

 - To run the powershell script, the following command needs to be run:

       . ~\Documents\virtualenv-creator\pyvenv.ps1

-- This alias can be added to ~\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1 (if the file doesn't exist, create it) to run the script:
+- This alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it) to run the script:

       function runPyvenv { Invoke-Expression ". ~\Documents\virtualenv-creator\pyvenv.ps1" }
       Set-Alias pyvenv runPyvenv